marktrr/Food2Go/README.md

 # Food2Go (Available in Android Application)

-This is a book store application.
+This is a online order application.

 ## Getting Started